picnoir/my-repo-pins/README.md

 The function needs to accept two input parameters:

 - `owner`: string containing the name of the owner of the query repository.
-IE. `ninjatrappeur` for the `ninjatrappeur/h.el` query.
+IE. `ninjatrappeur` for the `ninjatrappeur/my-repo-pins.el` query.
 - `repository`: string containing the name of the query repository.
-IE. `h.el` for the `ninjatrappeur/h.el` query.
+IE. `my-repo-pins.el` for the `ninjatrappeur/my-repo-pins.el` query.

 This function will return either `nil` in case the query couldn't be found on the remote forge.
 An alist containing the SSH and HTTPS clone URLs in the form of: